WebsitesQR

 Can I create a QR code for a hidden WiFi network?

 Yes, WiFi QR codes work for hidden networks.
-When generating the code, enter your hidden network's SSID exactly as configured.
+Check the 'Hidden network' option when generating the code.
 When guests scan it, their device will connect to the hidden network even though it doesn't appear in their WiFi list.

 What happens if I change my WiFi password?